vjrantal/event-hub-publisher-policy-sample/README.md

 Sent as publisher-5
 ```

+## Related quotas and limits

+Please always review from the [authoritative source](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-quotas) but at the time of writing, there is no limit to the amount of publishers as such.
+Publishers are created by the user and verified in Event Hubs service at the time of authentication (doesn't have to be pre-registered).

+There is a limit of 12 authorization rules (same as SAS policy) but one can create as many publishers per rule as wanted.

+The limit of number of brokered connections per namespace may effectively limit the amount of publishers as well because each publisher needs a new connection.
+This limit varies per tier but as an example, it is currently 5000 for the Standard tier.

 ## Attribution

 Most of the code originates from the [SDK samples](https://github.com/azure/azure-sdk-for-python/tree/main/sdk/eventhub/azure-eventhub/samples) and has been modified to work with publisher policies.